CJFEdu/GoCronBuild/README_ALPINE.md

 ## Security Considerations

 * Use dedicated users for building and running the service to follow the principle of least privilege.
-* Regularly review and update the sudo permissions to ensure they're as restrictive as possible.
+* Regularly review and update the doas permissions to ensure they're as restrictive as possible.
 * Consider using SSH keys with passphrases for Git authentication in production environments.